 Lead study author Dr. Tamer Sallam, the co-director of the Center for Cholesterol Management at the University of California, Los Angeles (UCLA), and his colleagues recently reported their new

 According to the Centers for Disease Control and Prevention (CDC), around

 Coronary artery disease (CAD), which is also called coronary heart disease, is the most common form of heart disease, accounting for around 370,000 deaths annually.
 CAD is caused by the accumulation of plaque in the arteries.

 Over time, plaque buildup can block the arteries and reduce the flow of blood to the heart, which is a process known as atherosclerosis.
 This can lead to chest pain, or angina, irregular heartbeat, heart attack, and heart failure.

-High cholesterol — more specifically, high low-density lipoprotein (LDL) cholesterol — is a major risk factor for heart disease.
-When we consume too much cholesterol from our diet, it can accumulate in the arteries.
+High cholesterol — more specifically, high low-density lipoprotein (LDL) cholesterol — is a major

 In the new study, Dr. Sallam and colleagues discovered how the MeXis gene helps to remove excess cholesterol from the arteries, potentially opening the door to a new strategy for heart disease prevention.